 - In a study evaluating the results of 58,653 procedures, less than 1 percent, .61%, of patients lost 2 lines (of the eye chart) of best-corrected visual acuity.

 - As a point for reference, the U.S. Food and Drug Administration threshold for safety is less than 5 percent, confirming LASIK far surpasses the standard for safety.

 - In fact, LASIK has never been the primary, exclusive cause of blindness.

 LASIK uses advanced computer-driven laser technology to reshape the cornea with microscopic precision.
-The high degree of precision and accuracy afforded by this combination of technologies helps ensure patient safety.
+A combination of sophisticated technologies is applied to provide a high degree of accuracy throughout the procedure process, helping to ensure patient safety.

-- Your personal anatomy and vision are measured in high definition detail during the pre-operative evaluation of your eyes.
-That data is then programmed by the surgeon into the LASIK platform to customize the treatment plan to your unique requirements.
+- Your personal anatomy and vision are measured in high-definition detail during the pre-operative evaluation of your eyes.
+The surgeon then programs that data into the LASIK laser platform to customize the treatment plan to your unique requirements.

 - The LASIK procedure is performed using the excimer laser – which emits a cool beam of ultraviolet light – to remove microscopic pieces of corneal tissue (the cornea is the outer structure of the eye) and reshape the surface, allowing the eye to focus clearly again.

 - Today, many surgeons use a precision instrument called a femtosecond laser to create the corneal flap at the beginning of LASIK surgery.
 It operates at ultra-fast speeds and uses an extremely short pulse duration (measured in femtoseconds, hence the name) to create the flap without disrupting the surrounding corneal tissue.